MicrosoftDocs/Contribute/Contribute/content/hacktoberfest.md

 ## Contribute

 To contribute to an open source repo, you must first configure your account to contribute to Microsoft Learn.
 If you have never completed this process, start by [signing up for a GitHub account](./get-started-setup-github.md).
-You must also register a profile to track your efforts, see [Hacktoberfest](https://hacktoberfest.com/).
+You must also register a profile to track your efforts.
+See [Hacktoberfest](https://hacktoberfest.com/).

 Once your account is configured, start by reading through and adhering to the _CONTRIBUTING.md_ file at the root of the repository you want to contribute to.
 These files serve as a guide when contributing.
 Here are a few example contributor guides from some popular Microsoft Learn repos: